semiod-github/semiod-github.github.io/behavioural.md

 	Inversion of the 3rd law (Response)	Make it difficult.
 	Inversion of the 4th law (Reward)	Make it unsatisfying.

-### Identity-Based Habits
-    1. The key to building lasting habits is focusing on creating a new identity first.
-    2. Three layers ( innermost to outside ) - Identity, Process and Outcomes
-    3. Outcomes are about what you get.
-Processes are about what you do.
-Identity is about what you believe.
-    4. Many people begin the process of changing their habits by focusing on what they want to achieve.
-This leads us to outcome-based habits.
-The alternative is to build identity-based habits.
-With this approach, we start by focusing on who we wish to become.
-    5. e.g Want to become a better writer?
-          Identity: Become the type of person who writes 1,000 words every day.
-          Small win: Write one paragraph each day this week.

 ### How to Break a Bad Habit
     1. What causes bad habits?
 Stress and boredom
     2. You don't eliminate a bad habit, you replace it.